kidonng/scoop-docs/docs/guides/Custom-PHP-configuration.md

 Always create you own custom configuration files inside the configuration scan dir.
 The directory is located at `~/scoop/persist/php/cli/conf.d`.
 You can create as many `.ini` files as you like.

+Be aware that this only applies once the `PHP_INI_SCAN_DIR` variable is set, which may not happen right after scoop was installed, and may require a restart.
+In case of doubt, you may check `php --ini` to make sure which files are loaded, depending on that env variable.

 ## Examples

 Some basic settings like the timezone and limits (`custom.ini`)